 On-site measurements were carried out in four cases, such as the measurement.
 The volume of the four cases varies from 7000 to 190,000 m3, representing ordinary to extra-large spaces.
 Computer simulations were also conducted using image method to obtain more details.

 The results show that the first reflection from the floor (FRFF) is significantly larger than other reflections because both the source and receiver are usually closer to the floor which can be used to enhance the existing prediction model.

-The received sound energy in a room can be divided into three parts, which are direct sound, first reflection from the floor and other reflected sounds, as shown in Figure 1.
+The received sound energy in a room can be divided into three parts, which are direct sound, first reflection from the floor and other reflected sounds.
 They all occupy a significant proportion of sound energy that cannot be ignored in the prediction.
 The direct sound attenuates exponentially along the source-receiver distance, which is due to the spherical spreading of point sound source.
 The reflected energy, which is also called the “reverberant energy”, also attenuates near-exponentially, especially when there is a lot of sound absorbing material in the space.
 As to the FRFF, it is lower than the direct sound in the near-source area and almost the same in the far-source area.
 This suggests that some furniture or carpeting may be useful for reducing the noise in extra-large spaces.